Jehman06/HungryHub/README.md

 - Notification when the food is delivered.

 ## Acknowledgments
 This app was inspired by real delivery applications like UberEats, Grubhub and Doordash.
-Special Thanks to Savinvadim1312.
-We found out about AWS Cognito thanks to his YouTube video.